-We’ve been to Walt Disney World for more than a few years in a row now, usually in September, and it almost always rains, sometimes for a whole week.
-At first we were wondering if the deals you get in the off-season were really worth vacationing in the rain and then we realized something…it actually is!!!
+We’ve been to Walt Disney World for more than a few years in a row now, usually in September, and it almost always rains.
+Sometimes for a whole week.
+At first, we were wondering if the deals you get in the off-season were really worth vacationing in the rain.
+And then we realized Disney in the Rain is just as good as a vacation without rain.
 Here’s what we learned and how you can make sure mother nature doesn’t ruin your next vacation in Florida.

-We’re sharing this post because we’ve seen our share of disgruntled vacationers at Walt Disney World ( aka the happiest place on earth) during the unpredictable Florida rains through spring, summer and into fall.
+We’re sharing this post because we’ve seen our share of disgruntled vacationers at Walt Disney World during the unpredictable Florida rains through spring, summer and into fall.
 We feel horribly for some of these poor unfortunate souls because this may be their once in a lifetime trip to Walt Disney World!
 This may be something they saved for years to afford!
-This may be their best chance at feeling that overflowing joy you feel when you step into the Magic Kingdom.
+And their best chance at feeling that overflowing joy you feel when you step into Walt Disney World parks.

 Our best advice to you folks?
 Just let it rain.
 It doesn’t have to ruin your day.

 Don’t Let the Florida Rain Ruin Your Vacation

 If you’re like most people visiting Walt Disney World you’ve got a jammed-packed schedule filled with dining reservations, rides, and character visits.
 A month’s worth of planning probably has you holding the most perfect vacation plan ever in your hands.
 Unfortunately, the rain is not in your control.
 And contrary to popular belief you don’t need to cancel your day’s plans just because it’s raining.